-If Grad Requirements Have Been Met: If Grad Requirements Have Not Been Met:
+If Grad Requirements Have Not Been Met:

-- Taking the same coursework required for all students. - Uses accommodations but still meets standard course requirements, such as covering same material but over a longer period of time or in a different location. - Substituted a course required for graduation. - Used modifications in required coursework. - Did not meet course standards, such as not using grade level content standards, or not required to learn or demonstrate knowledge of content for a majority of the required course.
+- Used modifications in required coursework. - Did not meet course standards, such as not using grade level content standards, or not required to learn or demonstrate knowledge of content for a majority of the required course.